 More specifically, aside from investment management, an agent for trustee relationship provides important guidance and administrative support to the trustee, including:

-- Consulting on discretionary distributions: Disbursements to beneficiaries — and the reasons behind them — can be difficult to assess given the gray areas and discretionary decision-making associated with making distributions from a trust.
+- Consulting on discretionary distributions: Disbursements to beneficiaries and the reasons behind them can be difficult to assess given the gray areas and discretionary decision-making when making distributions from a trust.
 Guidance from a professional can provide a level of security and confidence that a decision is correct and ensure appropriate documentation is in place to inform and support the trustee’s decision.

-- Nonmarketable asset management: The agent for trustee can help coordinate capital commitments and distributions for direct and private equity investments and coordinate and manage real estate assets and family business interests.
+- Nonmarketable asset management: The agent for trustee can help coordinate capital commitments and distributions for direct and private equity investments, as well as coordinate and manage real estate assets and family business interests.

 - Expert coordination between tax team and legal team: The agent for trustee can streamline these processes and communicate effectively with these parties on behalf of the trustee.

-- Creating an investment policy statement: The agent for trustee can assist in establishing an investment policy statement that’s focused on protecting the individual trustee.
+- Creating an investment policy statement: The agent for trustee can assist in establishing an investment policy statement that helps ensure the goals of the trust are met.

-- Planning: The agent for trustee can provide valuable guidance for generational planning and assistance in understanding trust and fiduciary concepts.
+- Guidance: The agent for trustee can provide valuable education to trustees and beneficiaries to understand trust and fiduciary concepts.